jonatasemanuel/jonatasemanuel/README.md

     <p align="left">
     Python Back-end Developer.
 In my personal projects, I have already used Django, Flask, and FastAPI with SQLAlchemy to create REST APIs, as well as Docker for practicing microservices.<br>
-    Currently, I am enrolled in a degree program in Software Engineering and Information Security to enhance my skills in creating secure applications (AppSec).
+    Currently, I am enrolled in a degree program in Software Engineering and Information Security to enhance my skills in creating secure applications.
     </p>